http://www.miami.edu/sonhs

 Students should refer to the Student Handbook for more detailed information on the SONHS' policies related to grades, progression, and dismissal.

-Graduate nursing students must earn a B or higher in each course to progress.
-Any graduate student who receives a “C” or lower in a nursing course will be dismissed from his or her program.
-A grade of “B-” or “C+” for a course is below graduate standards, and the student must repeat that course.
+Graduate nursing students must earn a “B” or higher in each course to progress.
+Any graduate student who receives a “B-” or lower in a nursing course will be at risk for dismissal from his or her program.
+A grade of “B-” or lower for a course is below graduate standards, and the student must repeat that course.
 However, a student may only repeat one course, one time.
 The student will be dismissed if he/she fails a second course even if he/she retook and passed the previous failed course.
-A passing grade in all clinical experiences is required to pass a course having a clinical component (generally listed as a “lab section” by UM).
-Students who are not making satisfactory progress may also receive an academic alert at mid-semester or mid-course.
+A passing grade in all clinical experiences is required to pass a course having a clinical or lab component.
+Students who are not making satisfactory progress may receive an academic alert/notification at mid-semester, mid-course, or at any time.
 All grades are included in the computation of the UM overall grade point average including those that are failed or repeated.

 When a course must be repeated, progression in the graduate program will be altered in order for prerequisites to be met.
-Such alteration will lengthen the time required to complete the graduate program.
+Such alteration may lengthen the time required to complete the graduate program.

 Grade Point Averages (GPAs)